NAXA NX-249 Portable MP3/CD AM/FM Stereo Radio Cassette Player/Recorder w/ Subwoofer & Remote Control

 One other good thing about this radio... the FM broadcasting of the unit is excellent, and has a very good range, letting me listen to Sirius on any stereo or radio throughout my decent sized home.

-Service Great, Company the Worst1
+Service Great, Company the Worst

 I'm now in my 4th year with Sirius.
 As far as the radio and the daily service, it is absolutely awesome.
 You will not want to return to regular radio again after a couple days of Sirius.
 The hardware and product they give you daily is phenomenal.